Expander ControlUse the WPF Expander control to show or hide controls. See the effect of ExpandDirection.

 // ...
 Change Window Title.

-Summary.
+A summary.
 An Expander helps reduce the visual complexity of some interfaces.
 If a section of controls is complex, it can be hidden when not needed.
-We use the Expander to encapsulate these sub-controls, and show them only when required.